home

 I am employed at a law firm and represent an institution that is not a NACUA member.
 Should I apply for Associate Individual membership?

 No. If the institution you represent is not currently a NACUA member, NACUA asks that you encourage it to apply for Institutional Membership.
 To be eligible for Associate Individual Membership, you must represent an institution that already is a NACUA member.
-Please visit the links listed in the “How do I determine who an institution’s NACUA Primary Representative is?” section to see a list of current of NACUA Member Institutions.
+Please reach out to membership@nacua.org to determine the membership status of any higher education clients you currently represent.

 I work at a law firm and serve as the primary legal counsel for more than one college or university.
 How can each of my clients have access to NACUA’s benefits?